lupyuen/pinetime-logo-loader/README.md

 1. Under "Actions", click on the latest build.
 Download the Artifact `my_sensor_app.img`

-1. Flash the firmware `my_sensor_app.img` to PineTime via [PineTime Updater](https://github.com/lupyuen/pinetime-updater) (address `0x8000`) or via nRF Connect
+1. Flash the firmware `my_sensor_app.img` to PineTime via [PineTime Updater](https://github.com/lupyuen/pinetime-updater) at address `0x8000`

 1. The Boot Logo will be written to PineTime's External SPI Flash.
 PineTime shows `Boot Logo Updated`

-1. Restore PineTime by flashing the original firmware via [PineTime Updater](https://github.com/lupyuen/pinetime-updater)
+1. Restore PineTime by flashing the latest FreeRTOS firmware via [PineTime Updater](https://github.com/lupyuen/pinetime-updater)

 1. PineTime will now boot with the new Boot Logo